-Performing peer reviews provides members with a way to give back to the profession.
+Performing peer reviews provides you with a great way to give back to the profession.

-Be a member of the AICPA in good standing, (that is, AICPA membership in active, non-suspended status) licensed to practice as a CPA.
+- Be a member of the AICPA in good standing, (that is, AICPA membership in active, non-suspended status) licensed to practice as a CPA.

-Be currently active in public practice at a supervisory level in the accounting or auditing function of a firm enrolled in the program, as a partner1 of the firm, or as a manager or person with equivalent supervisory responsibilities.
+- Be currently active in public practice at a supervisory level in the accounting or auditing function of a firm enrolled in the program, as a partner1 of the firm, or as a manager or person with equivalent supervisory responsibilities.
 To be considered currently active in the accounting or auditing function, a reviewer should be presently involved in the accounting or auditing practice of a firm supervising one or more of the firm’s accounting or auditing engagements or carrying out a quality control function on the firm’s accounting or auditing engagements.

-Be associated with a firm (or all firms if associated with more than one firm) that has received a report with the peer review rating of pass2 for its most recent System or Engagement Review that was accepted timely, ordinarily within the last three years and six months.
+- Be associated with a firm (or all firms if associated with more than one firm) that has received a report with the peer review rating of pass2 for its most recent System or Engagement Review that was accepted timely, ordinarily within the last three years and six months.